200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-06-MadlibsAdventures.md

 ```
 To begin, create a character by filling the blanks:

-“You are a _____, _______ who ______.”
+â€œYou are a _____, _______ who ______.â€

-When faced with an enemy or obstacle, roll 1d8 plus 1d8 per “blank” from your sentence that would be helpful.
+When faced with an enemy or obstacle, roll 1d8 plus 1d8 per â€œblankâ€ from your sentence that would be helpful.
 Keep the highest roll.

-If you only have “blanks” that would be unhelpful do the same.
+If you only have â€œblanksâ€ that would be unhelpful do the same.
 Keep the lowest roll and collect Karma.

 If you have both, choose to count only the good and keep the highest or only the bad and get Karma.

 A roll of 5 or higher successfully resolves the situation to your benefit.

-Average enemies can be defeated (physically or socially) with a single successful roll.
-“Boss” enemies require 3 successful rolls.
+Average enemies can be defeated (physically or socially) with a single successful roll. â€œBossâ€ enemies require 3 successful rolls.
 Epic Bosses require 5 or more.

 Once all players have rolled if any enemies remain undefeated then one of the PCs is Taken Out by your foes and cannot participate for the rest of the fight.